marina325/Data-Integrated-Patient-Dash.github.io/README.md

 ### NodeJS
 If NodeJS is not currently in your local system run the following command: 'pip install nodejs' (replace pip with pip3 for macOS)<br>
-NodeJS is required to run required javascript files.
+NodeJS is required to run required javascript files.<br>

 To install all required dependencies, run: 'npm install'